Be guided to a deeper relationship with the forest

 any people go to Mt.
 Tam, few go off the main, popular trails.
 Even fewer, precious few, go not just to hike but to slow down and bathe in the mountain and forest environment.
-There, dropping into the sensory experiences provided by the trees, bushes, grass and stones, soothes us in a way that's hard to find elsewhere.
+There, dropping into the sensory experiences provided by the trees, bushes, grass, and stones soothes us in a way that's hard to find elsewhere.
 The light reflecting off dancing leaves and trickling creeks entrances us, or the fog blows in, thrilling us with the power of wind and pushing us to imagine what it's like for those plants and animals who call the forest home, to live in such a naked expression of the earth's elemental art.
 We return to the human world feeling recharged, restored and renewed -- a feeling that lingers for days... until we are called to return to the forest for more.

 Forest bathing is a movement that began in Japan as an intuitive practice whose wellness benefits have been subsequently revealed by research.
 Japanese health insurance now even provides for people to hire forest bathing guides.